- Lead Organisation

 - Project PartnersNoneThis demand response project was completed on 2 December 2020.

-United Energy will use voltage control devices installed at substations across its entire distribution network to deliver demand response (DR) as a participant of the Demand Response initiative.
-The United Energy Distribution Demand Response project will deliver 12 MW of DR reserve from 1 December 2017, increasing to 30 MW of DR reserve in years 2 and 3.
+United Energy uses voltage control devices installed at 47 zone substations across its distribution network to deliver demand response (DR) as a participant of the Demand Response initiative.
+The United Energy Distribution Demand Response project delivered over 150 MW of DR reserve during the three-year trial.

 How the project works